Innovation in Behavioral Health (IBH) Model

 (PDF)

-Medicaid populations experience disproportionately high rates of mental health conditions and/or substance use disorders (SUD) and account for nearly half of all Medicaid expenditures.
-Medicare populations also experience higher than average rates of mental illness and/or SUD.
+Medicaid populations experience disproportionately high rates of mental health conditions or substance use disorders (SUD), or both, and account for nearly half of all Medicaid expenditures.
+Medicare populations also experience higher than average rates of mental illness or SUD, or both.
 Consequently, both populations are more likely to experience frequent visits to the emergency department and hospitalizations, have poor health outcomes, and premature death.

-Limited access to care, stigma, and untreated or poorly managed chronic conditions like diabetes and heart disease can contribute to worsening health outcomes for these populations.
-Behavioral health providers face significant barriers to delivering care due to a lack of resources and a fragmented health care delivery system that does not systematically integrate behavioral and physical health care.
+Limited access to care, stigma, and untreated or poorly managed priority health conditions like diabetes and heart disease can contribute to worsening health outcomes for these populations.
+Behavioral health providers face significant barriers to deliver care due to a lack of resources and a fragmented health care delivery system that does not systematically integrate behavioral and physical health care.
 The IBH Model aims to help participating practices improve access to and promote high-quality integrated care.
-By supporting behavioral health practices to lead an interprofessional care team, the model will address patients’ behavioral and physical health and health-related social needs.
+By supporting specialty behavioral health practices to lead an interprofessional care team, the model will address patients’ behavioral and physical health, and HRSNs.

 Model Design

-IBH is a state-based model focused on community-based behavioral health practices that treat Medicaid and Medicare beneficiaries and includes both Medicaid and Medicare-aligned payment models.
-CMS will first issue awards to Medicaid agencies in up to eight states to implement the model.
-Practice participants within selected states may volunteer to participate in the Medicare payment model.
-The selected states will partner with their state’s agencies for mental health and/or SUD to ensure alignment in clinical policies, as well as work with at least one partnering Medicaid Managed Care Organization (MCO) or another intermediary partner, where applicable, to develop and implement the IBH Model in their state.
+The IBH Model is a state-based model focused on specialty behavioral health practices that treat people with Medicaid and Medicare and includes both Medicaid and Medicare-aligned Payment Approaches.
+On December 18, 2024, CMS issued awards to four (4) state Medicaid agencies (SMAs) to implement the IBH Model.
+The selected states will then recruit Practice Participants that will be eligible to participate in both the Medicaid and Medicare components of the IBH Model.
+The selected states will partner with their state’s mental health, SUD authorities, or both to ensure alignment in clinical policies.
+Selected states will also work with at least one partnering Medicaid managed care organization (MCO) or another intermediary partner, where applicable, to develop and implement the IBH Model in their state.
+States delivering Medicaid services through the fee-for-service system are also eligible to participate.

-IBH supports behavioral health practices in delivering integrated care in outpatient settings.
-This person-centered approach to addressing whole-person health represents a “no wrong door” approach that prioritizes close collaboration with primary care and other physical health providers to support all aspects of a patient’s care.
+The IBH Model supports specialty behavioral health practices in delivering integrated care in outpatient settings.
+This person-centered approach to addressing whole-person health prioritizes close collaboration with primary care and other physical health providers to support all aspects of a patient’s care.

-Community-based behavioral health practices (“practice participants”) will be responsible for conducting screenings and assessments of behavioral and physical health and health-related social needs, offering treatment as appropriate within their scope of practice, providing “closed loop” referrals to other primary care providers, specialists, and community-based resources, and monitoring ongoing conditions.
+Specialty behavioral health practices will be responsible for conducting screenings and assessments of behavioral and physical health, and health-related social needs, offering treatment as appropriate within their scope of practice, providing closed-loop referrals to other primary care providers, specialists, and community-based resources, and monitoring ongoing conditions.
 Since people with moderate to severe behavioral health conditions frequently visit behavioral health settings, this approach uses the behavioral health setting as a point of entry to identify and secure further care and facilitate close collaboration with primary and specialty care providers.

-The model works to improve care through four key program pillars:
+The model works to improve care through four key program elements:

 • Care Management: An interprofessional care team, led by the behavioral health practice participant, will identify, and as appropriate address, the multi-faceted needs of patients and provide ongoing care management.

-• Health Equity: Behavioral health practice participants will conduct screenings for HRSNs and refer patients to appropriate community-based services.
-Participating practices will be required to develop a health equity plan (HEP).
-The HEP should stipulate how the practice participant will address disparities that impact their service populations.
+• Health Equity: Behavioral health Practice Participants will conduct screenings for HRSNs and refer patients to appropriate specialty-based services.
+Participating practices will be required to develop a health equity plan.
+The HEP should stipulate how disparities that impact their service populations will be addressed.

-• Health Information Technology: Expansion of health IT capacity through targeted investments in interoperability and tools (including electronic health records) will allow participants to improve quality reporting and data sharing.
+• Health Information Technology: Expansion of health information technology (health IT) capacity through targeted investments in interoperability and tools (including electronic health records) will allow participants to improve quality reporting and data sharing.

-The IBH Model is projected to run for eight years and includes a pre-implementation period (model years 1-3).
-During this period, states and practice participants will receive funding to develop and implement model activities and capacity building.
-During model year 1, states will conduct outreach and recruit behavioral health practice participants into the model.
-Practice participants will receive funding to support necessary upgrades to health IT and electronic health records, as well as practice transformation activities, and staffing to implement the model.
-Practice participants who elect to participate in the Medicare payment model may also be eligible for additional funding to support model activities.
+The IBH Model will have eight performance years, including a pre-implementation period (model years 1 – 3).
+During this period and throughout the implementation period, states and Practice Participants will receive funding to develop and implement model activities and capacity building.
+During model year 1, states will conduct outreach and recruit specialty behavioral health practices, to the model.
+Practice Participants will receive funding to support necessary upgrades to health IT and electronic health records, as well as practice transformation activities, and staffing to implement the model.
+Practice Participants who elect to participate in the Medicare Payment Approach will also be eligible for additional funding to support model activities.

-By the start of model year 4, states will implement a Medicaid payment model that supports practice participants in implementing the care delivery framework.
-Practice participants in selected states who participate in the additional Medicare payment model will receive a per-beneficiary-per-month payment to support their implementation of the care delivery framework.
-These payments will be further supplemented with additional performance-based payments during the implementation period (model years 4-8).
-Additional information about eligibility to receive these payments will be provided in the NOFO.
+By the start of model year 4 (the first implementation period) states will implement a Medicaid Payment Approach that supports Practice Participants in implementing the care delivery framework for people with Medicaid.
+Practice Participants in selected states who also serve people with Medicare and those who are dually eligible may participate in the additional Medicare Payment Approach.
+They will receive a per-person-per-month payment from CMS to support their implementation of the care delivery framework.
+These payments will be further supplemented with additional performance-based payments throughout the implementation period (model years 4 – 8).
+Additional information about eligibility to receive these payments is detailed in the NOFO.

-This model is intended to prepare practices for more advanced alternative payment models and accountable care arrangements in the future.
+The IBH Model is intended to prepare Practice Participants for advanced payment approaches and accountable care arrangements in the future.

-• Are licensed by the state awardee to deliver behavioral services, either mental health and/or substance use disorders
+• Are licensed by the state Recipient to deliver behavioral services, either mental health and/or substance use disorders;

-Medicare and Medicaid beneficiaries, including those dually eligible, who receive behavioral health care from a participating practice are eligible to receive services as part of the model.
+People enrolled in Medicaid and Medicare, including those who are dually eligible, who receive behavioral health care from a Practice Participant are eligible to receive services as part of the IBH Model.
 All applications will be reviewed by a panel of technical experts.

 Health Equity Strategy